algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 A transition on the mobile app will smoothly guide the player from the tutorial to the main game, including scenario reaveals.

 The following graph shows the storyline of the tutorial adventures:
-*Each bloc corresponds to a card, the color indicating its kind*
+*Each bloc corresponds to a card, the color indicating its type*

 ```mermaid
   graph TD